Giosuè Zilocchi

-Giosuè Zilocchi (born 15 January 1997) is an Italian rugby union player.
-His usual position is as a Prop, and he currently plays for Benetton Rugby in United Rugby Championship.
+Giosuè Zilocchi (born 15 January 1997) is an Italian professional rugby union player.
+His usual position is prop, and he currently plays for Benetton Rugby in United Rugby Championship.

 He played with Zebre from 2018 to 2022.

 Zilocchi will come back in Italy to United Rugby Championship club Benetton Rugby on a two-year contract from the 2023–24 season after the experience with London Irish without official caps for injury.

 Zilocchi signed for Benetton Rugby in March 2023 ahead of the 2023–24 United Rugby Championship.
 He made his debut in Round 1 of the 2023–24 season against Cardiff.

 In 2016 and 2017, Zilocchi was named in the Italy Under 20 squad.
 From 2018, he was also named in the Italy squad.